wuxr123/Resume/content/publication/the-hierarchy-network-structure-of-cities-in-northeast-china-based-on-baidu-migration-data/index.md

   - ""
   - CA
   - ""
-publication: Scientia Geographica Sinica (in press)
+publication: Scientia Geographica Sinica (地理科学, CSSCI)
 publication_short: ""
 abstract: "Exploring the pattern of population flow will help reveal the law of urban systems and connections between cities.
 Based on Baidu migration data